 Spatial evolutionary modeling.
 Listens to jazz fusion while working.

 Jonas grew up in Stockholm, Sweden, and while not at work, he likes to read, listen to music, go on walks, and follow news and politics.
-His current favorite thing about Icelab is the brightness of the office space at the return of the spring sun.
+His current favourite thing about Icelab is the brightness of the office space at the return of the spring sun.

 How geographic productivity-patterns affect food-web evolution